Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 Remember to look after yourself, as well as your baby.
 Many women with eating disorders are affected by postnatal depression, and it is very important to seek help if you are feeling vulnerable.

-There is an immense societal pressure on women to lose their pregnancy weight as quickly as possible after their baby has been born.
-Many women feel the need to start exercising excessively and dieting immediately, and this can trigger old eating disorder behaviours.
+There is an immense societal pressure on birthing people to lose their pregnancy weight as quickly as possible after their baby has been born.
+Many people feel the need to start exercising excessively and dieting immediately, and this can trigger old eating disorder behaviours.

 Try to take the time to enjoy your baby without focusing on your weight or body shape.
 Just as your body changes as you grow older, it will change after pregnancy.
 Be proud of what your body has done, not just what it looks like.